 - The art of raw soup making

-- Thai curry, coconut cauliflower rice, hot and sour salad
+- Vegetable curry, coconut cauliflower rice, hot and sour salad with condiments

 - The art of the tree nut cheese plate